kornelski/pngquant/lib/MANUAL.md

 ### Compiling on Windows/Visual Studio

 The library can be compiled with any C compiler that has at least basic support for C99 (GCC, clang, ICC, C++ Builder, even Tiny C Compiler), but Visual Studio 2012 and older are not up to date with the 1999 C standard.
-There are 3 options for using `libimagequant` with Visual Studio:
+There are 2 options for using `libimagequant` on Windows:

- * Use Visual Studio **2013** (MSVC 18) or newer.
+ * Use Visual Studio **2013** (MSVC 18) and an [MSVC-compatible branch of the library](https://github.com/pornel/pngquant/tree/msvc/lib)
  * Or use GCC from [MinGW](http://www.mingw.org).
-Use GCC to build `libimagequant.a` (using above instructions for Unix) and add it along with `libgcc.a` (shipped with the MinGW compiler) to your VC project.
+Use GCC to build `libimagequant.a` (using the instructions above for Unix) and add it along with `libgcc.a` (shipped with the MinGW compiler) to your VC project.
- * Or use [C++ version of `libimagequant`](https://github.com/pornel/pngquant/tree/cpp).
-The C++ version is not as up-to-date as C version, but should be compatible with Visual Studio older than 2013 (VC12).

 ## Overview